SEND stands for Special Educational Needs and Disabilities.

 From time to time, many children need additional input to help them understand a concept or make progress in a particular area.
-This does not automatically mean they have SEN. Class teachers identify when additional support is necessary through assessment for learning (AfL) and address individual children’s needs in their planning.
-They sometimes ask teaching assistants to help develop children’s understanding by giving extra help in class or withdrawing children from class to do additional activities.
+This does not automatically mean they have SENDs.
+Class teachers identify when additional support is necessary through assessment for learning (AfL) and address individual children’s needs in their planning.

 Consulting and involving pupils and parents

-For some children, SEN can be identified at an early age.
+For some children, SEND can be identified at an early age.
 However, for other children and young people difficulties become evident only as they develop.

 - Everyone contributes to develop a good understanding of the pupil’s areas of strength and difficulty